Nieuwe VOORZITTER voor het TIBETMUSEUM

 MoCTA

-Founded in 2017 by Lama Tashi Norbu, Leela Eleni Skitsa and the rest of the team, the Museum of Contemporary Tibetan Art (MoCTA) in Emmen was the first museum in the world to house and exhibit contemporary Tibetan art.
+Founded in 2017 by Lama Tashi Norbu and Leela Eleni Skitsa, the Museum of Contemporary Tibetan Art (MoCTA) in Emmen was one of the first museums in the world to house and exhibit contemporary Tibetan art.

 Through its permanent collection, events, workshops and exhibitions, MoCTA engages the public with inspirational content that is rooted in Tibetan culture.

-The art collection consists mainly of work by Tibetans in diaspora or in exile along with Tibetan artists from Lhasa, Tibet.
+The art collection consists of work by Tibetans in diaspora or in exile along with Tibetan artists from Lhasa, Tibet and artworks of the founder Lama Tashi Norbu.
 This makes MoCTA a museum dedicated to living artists, which is rather unique in the museum world.

 Our collection